d3x0r/STFRPhysics/LightSpeedSim.md

 There are places I use an expression like $CC$ which is the same as $C*C$ or $C^2$.
 Variables used in the math expressions are a single letter, unless they have a subscript.
 One reason might be that it's fewer characters, but more often it's harder to see superscript in inline equations.

+## Differences in Terminology

+The end result requires different terms to describe than were previously established with the Lortenz Transform and General or Special Relativity.

+ - Time contraction : This is the reciprocal of 'Time dilation', and refers to how much a moving clock slows down; how much less time ticks per real-tick.
+Given that observers are able to observe their own velocity, they can also adjust their clock appropriately knowing that this happens.
+ - Length Expansion : there is an asymmetry in the observed shape of a moving body.
+Before passing an observer the length of the body appears to be extended/expanded.
+The length of the body is effectively lengthened; for example, if the back of a ship is 1 light second behind an observer on the ship, then at a high velocity, the back of the ship would appear (from LT only) N light-seconds long, and the light will take N seconds to get to you(on a non-contracted clock), and be the speed of light.
+N will be a value greater than 1.

 ## The Math

 This is a non-Lorentz Transform(augmented? extended?), and at times I will attempt to regress/address the Lorentz Transform(LT), this is a more general solution, and there is an intersection with the domain of LT.